Ask any marketer these days for solid piece of advice to gain traction online and the majority will most likely say:

 GAIN ATTENTION BY BEING USEFUL

-In her article 2 Golden Rules for the New Era of Marketing, Strategic Marketing Consultant and Facebook Ads Specialist Nicholas Kumich writes of the first rule:
+In his article 2 Golden Rules for the New Era of Marketing, Strategic Marketing Consultant and Facebook Ads Specialist Nicholas Kumich writes of the first rule:

 We must give before we ask.